+'Cabinets of Curiosities' became particularly popular in the 1800s as seafaring types began traversing the globe & bringing back their unusual treasures, seen by civilised societies for the first time.
 Well-heeled & deep-pocketed amateur collectors began collating a mixture of natural specimens & other strange curiosities to display & show off to other like-minded types.
 They were often displayed in glass-topped or fronted cabinets that had easy access, as these collections were all about show & tell, touch & feel – an open arena for speculation & discussion.

 As collections grew these cabinets would often expand to encompass the entirety of a whole room.
 Curiosities would be displayed everywhere, from the more formal cabinets, to the ceiling, floor & wherever they fit.
 This was before science was science, and there was no categorisation other than the aesthetic & temperament of the keeper of the collection.

 There was a haphazard casualness to it all that I love.
 Although mine are behind glass, imagine them without, for you to pick up & marvel at each precious piece.
 I have chosen my specimens purely on aesthetic.
 They are a mix of sizes, shapes, colours & textures that raise my curiosity.
 They encapsulate a time when specimen collecting was a job for the adventurous, hardy types that travelled up mountains, across seas, through dense jungles in plinth hats armed with all the paraphernalia needed to capture & transport their prize specimens.